my sweetheart #3: feral

 Maria cringed.
 Although, the sentiment was appreciated.
 “Oh, is it that obvious?”

-The two of them sat and gossiped a little longer about Ingrid, Jordan, Jordan’s baby momma, Maria’s crush, and how serious it all was or wasn’t.
+The two of them sat and gossiped a little longer about Ingrid, and Jordan, and Ingrid’s candles, and Jordan’s baby momma, and Maria’s seething crush, and how some of it was so deeply serious, while other things were maybe not so much.

 Finally, Maria remembered that she had work to do and that Stephanie must have wedding preparations to attend to.

 “Hey, you need to go home!
-You’re getting married in twenty-four hours.
+You’re getting married in less than two days!
 I promise we’ve got it taken care of!
 Your niece is vegetarian.
 There’s a tofu saltimbocca coming right up.
 I’ve got your recipe, I can do it.”

 “Okay, I guess,” Stephanie said.
 And in their short silence, the two of them glanced back outside at Ingrid, who was still showing Jordan her pornographic inventory of candles.